 Recording and Posting Video

-Zoom has the ability to record meetings and save the recordings either locally or to the cloud (Pro only).
-With Zoom’s systems experiencing heavier than normal traffic and cloud recordings only available for 30 days, the current recommendation is our users download and host the videos either in Moodle or Google.
+Licensed Zoom users have the ability to record meetings and save the recordings either locally or to the cloud.
+With Zoom’s systems experiencing heavier than normal traffic and cloud recordings only available for 30 days, we recommend our users download and host the videos either in Moodle or Google.

 - Want to use Zoom to make an instructional video or screencast?
 Use Local Recordings or Cloud recordings

 - Step-by-step instructions for recording a screencast in Zoom.

 - How to Host Zoom recordings in Google Drive

 - How to Host Videos in Moodle (Moodle Help)

 Zoom Webinars are intended to accommodate larger events such as guest lectures, panel discussions, and public events.
 The host and any designated panelists can share their video, audio, and screen if desired.
 Attendees have view-only access, and interaction is limited to Q&A, chat, and answering polling questions.

 Information Technology is provisioning Pro/Licensed accounts for all faculty.
 We have received approval to increase our Zoom license accounts to cover all employees and support student activities.